drunkinlove/data-structures/README.md

 # data-structures
-Attempts to implement basic data structures.
+Attempts to recreate basic data structures.

 binary-search.py is a binary search engine recreation.
 Uses sorting.py as a module.